WeblateOrg/weblate/docs/devel/review.rst

 Activity reports check changes of translations, for projects, components or individual users.

-The activity reports for a project or component is accessible from its dashboard, on the :guilabel:`Insights` tab, selecting :guilabel:`Activity`.
+The activity reports for a project or component is accessible from its dashboard, on the :guilabel:`Info` tab.

 .. image:: /images/activity.png